patrickagte/academic-kickstart/content/home/projects.md

 _with Daniel Morales, Christopher A. Neilson, Sebastian Otero, and Gautam Rao_

-This study examines whether providing information on the evidence behind a program increases its adoption by government officials.
+This study examines whether providing information on the evidence of the impact of a program increases its adoption by government officials.
 To test this, we exploit the nationwide scale-up of an education campaign in the Dominican Republic and randomly vary whether school officials receive information on the existing evidence of the impact of the program.
 A treatment arm with financial incentives acts as a benchmark.
 Further, we analyze whether technical assistance and additional reminders increase take-up.